PR77/68000_Relocator_FLASH_Kickstart/README.md

 # 68000 Relocator with FLASH based Kickstart
-Forked from https://github.com/AwesomeInferno/68000Relocator and modified to support FLASH Kickstart allowing programming in system.
+Forked from https://github.com/PR77/68000_Relocator_FLASH_Kickstart and modified.

 # Warning
 This design has not been compliance tested and will not be.
 It may cause damage to your A500.
 I take no responsibility for this.
 I accept no responsibility for any damage to any equipment that results from the use of this design and its components.
 IT IS ENTIRELY AT YOUR OWN RISK!